Wednesday, 31 October 2012

 Diffenbaugh, Vanessa "The Language of Flowers" - 2011

 When I saw this book first, I was attracted by the title.
 "The Language of Flowers".
-I love languages but I had never heard that they have a language.
+I love languages but I had never heard that flowers have a language.
 Of course, we all know that roses are supposed to mean love but there seems to be so much more to it.

 I enjoyed reading this story very much.
 Set as a diary of a young girl who grew up in foster homes, this book is telling two stories at the same time, the time she spent in various institutions and homes until her eighteenth birthday and the time after.
 Same as the time divides the protagonist's life, the book is also divided into two different parts, the story of the girl and her problems, covering an extensive range of psychological issues she has with this world and the story of the flowers, how they came to mean something special.